cran/CorporaCoCo/README.md

 A set of functions used to compare co-occurrence between two corpora.

 The package is the result of work by the [Centre for Corpus Research](http://www.birmingham.ac.uk/research/activity/corpus/) at the University of Birmingham.
-There is a paper in preparation but for now a good place to get an idea of what is going on is the 'Proof of Concept' vignette.
+There is a paper in preparation but for now a good place to get an idea of what is going on is the 'Proof of Concept' document.

 A very simple example of usage
 ------------------------------